giampaolo/psutil/docs/index.rst

 .. function:: getloadavg()

-    Returns the average load on the system over the last 1, 5 and 15 minutes respectively as a tuple.
+    Return the average system load over the last 1, 5 and 15 minutes as a tuple.
     The load represents how many processes are waiting to be run by the operating system.
     On UNIX systems this relies on `os.getloadavg`_.
-On Windows, this is emulated by using a Windows API call that spawns a thread which updates the average every 5 seconds mimicking the UNIX behavior.
-Thus, the first time this is called and up until 5 seconds it returns a meaningless ``(0.0, 0.0, 0.0)`` tuple.
+On Windows this is emulated by using a Windows API that spawns a thread which updates the average every 5 seconds, mimicking the UNIX behavior.
+Thus, the first time this is called and for the next 5 seconds it will return a meaningless ``(0.0, 0.0, 0.0)`` tuple.
 Example:

     .. code-block:: python